gbartoloni/selenium/README.md

 Firefox
 jre
+sqlite
+python

 To Run test:

 Selenium/seleniumStart

-Then on a separate terminal: python zipcarWithChecking.py Test opens firefox and directos to the website.
+Then on a separate terminal: cd zip and then python zipcarWithChecking.py Test opens firefox and directos to the website.
 The terminal shows the elements searched.